-The Company considers all highly liquid investments with maturities of three months or less when purchased to be cash equivalents.
-Cash and cash equivalents include cash in readily available checking and money market accounts.
+Cash and cash equivalents include cash held in readily available checking and money market accounts, as well as short-term debt securities with maturities of three months or less when purchased.
 Restricted cash represents cash held as collateral for the Company's facility lease and is reported as a long-term asset in the accompanying condensed consolidated balance sheets.